-I was a little intimidated after reading and hearing about the nightmare crowds that have been swarming these parks in recent years, especially around the holidays.
+I was a little hesitant after reading and hearing about the nightmare crowds that have been swarming these parks in recent years.
 Just a handful of years ago, Zion was getting 2.5 million plus visitors per year, today it is up to 4.5 million visitors per year, according to the Zion Human History Museum information video.
 This museum is located at shuttle bus stop 2 in the park.

 During the drive on our road trip to Zion, we were mentally preparing for dealing with massive crowds and parking.
 The first thing we did is plan to awaken very early.
-We stayed in a very nice, smoke free, brand new Comfort Suites Hotel located in beautiful St. George, which is about 45 minutes away from Zion Park.
-The prices for lodging in Springdale, which is where Zion is located, were extremely high and most places were sold out at the time we made our reservations.
-(Which was around end of April).
+We stayed in a brand new, smoke free, Choice Hotel; Comfort Suites Hotel located in beautiful St. George.
+Our overnight lodging is about 45 minutes away from Zion.
+The prices for lodging in Springdale where Zion is located, are higher and had limited availability at the time we made our reservations.
+(End of April).

-After arriving in St. George and settling into our room, we walked next door to Denny’s and enjoyed tasty eggs and potatoes.
-I have wheat, gluten, and dairy food sensitivities so I do extra preparing for meals and food during travel and road trips and have a restricted diet.
-We finished dinner then returned to the room, showered, and crawled into bed early around 9 p.m.
+After arriving in St. George and settled into our room, we walked next door to Denny’s and enjoyed tasty eggs and potatoes.
+I have food sensitivities so I do extra preparing for meals and food during travel and road trips.
+We finish dinner then return to the room, shower, and crawl into bed early around 9 p.m.

 The Early Bird Gets The Worm Plan: